-Establishing curfew times—and holding your children to it—can often feel daunting, whether it’s because you know your child will challenge it or because you know you will experience some anxiety as you let your older teen stay out later than they did last summer.
+Establishing curfews, and holding your children to them, can often feel daunting, whether it’s because you know your child will challenge it or because you know you will experience some anxiety as you let your older teen stay out later as they get older.

-Here are some ideas that will help you be more comfortable and effective setting curfews.
+Here are 6 tips that will help you be more comfortable and effective setting curfews.

 Be clear about what the consequences will be if they break curfew.
 You do have the power to hold your child accountable for their behavior.
 You have consequences within your control like access to a car, payment for the phone, access to the computer, etc.

 If your teen’s curfew is after your bedtime, tell them that when they come home they need to wake you up to let you know that they are home and safe.
 Have a clock next to your bed and check the time.
 This quick “Hello, I’m home” also gives you a chance to look for signs of alcohol or drug use.

 Hold your child to the exact time.
 Don’t let them slide into coming home at later and later times.
 If they do come home late, wait until a neutral, non-emotional time to discuss the situation.

 It’s often best to deal with it in the morning.
 Screaming, arguing, lecturing or nagging because you’re upset will simply make the situation escalate out of control and nothing will be accomplished.

 When you do talk, keep the discussion focused and to the point.
 Don’t get emotional, make speeches, or let your child manipulate by engaging you in a long drawn-out discussion.
 Simply review what should have happened, what your child did wrong, and what the consequences are for this behavior.

 It is very likely that there will be times when your child comes home late.
 You’re going to need to figure out when your child is pushing a limit or whether they actually had a valid reason.
 Get the whole story and check up on the circumstances.
 Once you have the details, you can respond accordingly.